wongjoshua2005/Flashcard-Web-Application/README.md

 web applications made with Flask would be better off with a procedural paradigm.

 This project taught me **a lot** about the difference between classroom assignments and making my programs from scratch.
-My college never taught me any ways to learn to make projects on my own, and I learned how to do so from CS50x.
+My computer science courses never taught me to make projects on my own, and I learned how to do so from CS50x.
 A problem I had faced throughout college was going through tutorial hell.
 I think this is the first step in the right direction to just start making projects and be confident. :)

 ## Files: